Since my oldest daughter was a toddler I thought it would be a cool idea to create a Preschool Learning Folder.

 Today I’ll be sharing a little about what’s included in my folders, some of my favorite places to find activities, and some tips for putting your folder together.

-During lockdown in NZ earlier this year, I found myself with a lot of extra time on my hands.
+During the lockdown, I found myself with a lot of extra time on my hands.
 I decided it’s now or never, now is the time to make a preschool learning folder for my kids!

 I wanted to put together a binder with activities that both my 4-year-old and my 2-year-old would enjoy doing.